MakerNetwork/MakerNet.work/README.md

 <a name="setup-a-development-environment"></a>
 ## Setup a development environment

-In you only intend to run fab-manager on your local machine for testing purposes or to contribute to the project development, you can set it up with the following procedure.
+In you only intend to run makernet on your local machine for testing purposes or to contribute to the project development, you can set it up with the following procedure.

 <a name="general-guidelines"></a>
 ### General Guidelines